Public sharing and embedding allows you to easily share read-only copies of your documents with the public.

-- Public link sharing allows viewers to visit a read-only copy of your workbook within Spreadsheet.com.
+- Public link sharing allows viewers to visit a read-only copy of your document within Spreadsheet.com.
 For example, you may want to include a link to a workbook with a calendar of upcoming events in a newsletter to your organization’s subscribers.

-- Embedding allows viewers to see and interact with a read-only copy of your workbook without leaving the place where it is embedded.
+- Embedding allows viewers to see and interact with a read-only copy of your document without leaving the place where it is embedded.
 For example, you may want to embed a workbook showing a roadmap of upcoming features in a blog post about what users can expect from your product in the future.

 Accessing Public Sharing and Embedding